 Computer Control of Machines and Processes

 Students are introduced to theories and applications involving digital computer control functions.
 The trend of increasing dependence on digital computers in the field of automatic controls is discussed as well as other contemporary issues in the field.
 Detailed research is conducted in discrete system modeling and analysis, essential computer hardware and software, sequential logic, system identification and intelligent control.

 The creation and construction of linear feedback control systems for several different specifications is at the center of attention in this class.
 Root-locus and frequency response design techniques are examined as effective ways of analyzing and synthesizing control systems.
 Learners also study combined observer and regulator design, state-space techniques for modeling and proper pole placement.

 Robotics engineers, also called automation engineers, design, operate and provide technical support for robots and robotic systems as well as find ways to integrate robotics into a company's industrial processes.
 O*NET reported that a bachelor's degree is generally necessary in this field, and 10% of robotics engineers have obtained their master's degree (www.online.onetcenter.org).
-The U.S. Bureau of Labor Statistics reported employment of 125,460 engineers in 2015 in its 'Engineers, All Other' category, which includes robotics engineers, and a median salary of $95,900 in 2015.
-Per O*NET, job growth for the 2014-2024 period for this category is projected to be slower than average at only 2% to 4%.
+The U.S. Bureau of Labor Statistics reported employment of 142,030 engineers in 2018 in its 'Engineers, All Other' category, which includes robotics engineers, and a median salary of $96,980 in 2018.
+Per O*NET, job growth for the 2018-2028 period for this category is projected to be as fast as the average at 4% to 6%.